OpenCDSS/cdss-app-statemod-fortran-doc-dev/mkdocs-project/docs/dev-tasks/documenting.md

 * [Doxygen - Comment blocks in Fortran](http://www.stack.nl/~dimitri/doxygen/manual/docblocks.html#fortranblocks)
 * [NASA Modeling Guru:  Using Doxygen with Fortran soruce code](https://modelingguru.nasa.gov/docs/DOC-1811)

-**TODO smalers 2017-01-10 need to discuss with the team how agressively to add new comments to StateMod code as part of OpenCDSS project, in order to make it easier for new developers to understand the code.**
+**TODO smalers 2017-01-10 need to discuss with the team whether to use Doxygen and if so how agressively to add new comments to StateMod code as part of OpenCDSS project, in order to make it easier for new developers to understand the code.**

 Refer to the [Initial Project Setup / Documentation, API (Doxygen)](../project-init/doc-doxygen/) documentation for how to run Doxygen.